CTEP Branches and Offices

 The network of four Cancer Immune Monitoring and Analysis Centers (CIMACs; U24) and one Cancer Immunologic Data Commons (CIDC; U24) is creating a national resource for providing validated, standardized and harmonized biomarker assays for national clinical trials.
 Dr. Helen Chen is Co-Leader of this effort and Dr. Min Song is a Program Director.

-About the Acting Branch Chief
+About the Branch Chief

-Steven Gore, MD Steven Gore, MD, earned his undergraduate and doctoral degrees at Yale, performed his residency at the University of Chicago and his oncology fellowship at Johns Hopkins.
+Steven Gore, MD, earned his undergraduate and doctoral degrees at Yale, performed his residency at the University of Chicago and his oncology fellowship at Johns Hopkins.
 He rose from instructor to full professor at Johns Hopkins, and, in 2013, he became professor of medicine and director of hematologic malignancies at Yale.
 He joined the Investigational Drug Branch at CTEP in 2020.
 More…